PedroBarros-84/FileEncrypter/README.md

 ### App deployed at: [file-encrypter.herokuapp.com](https://file-encrypter.herokuapp.com)

-### Background
+### Backgroundcd

 Inspired by famous encryption algorithms, I have design my own.
-File processing goes from a basic adding operation between bytes, inspired by the Ceaser Cipher substitution, to a more elusive AES approach where permutation take place.
+File processing goes from a basic adding operation between bytes, inspired by the Caesar Cipher substitution, to a more elusive AES approach where permutation take place.

 ### Usage